Lego DC Comics Super Heroes: Justice League – Cosmic Clash: Plot

-Batman then rejoins the Flash and travels to 1741, where Green Lantern has become convinced that he is a deckhand on a pirate ship under control of “Captain Fear”; Batman restores Green Lantern's memories with his power ring, causing Green Lantern to return to the present.
+Batman rejoins the Flash and travels to 1741, where Green Lantern has become convinced that he is a deckhand on a pirate ship under the control of Captain Fear; Batman restores Green Lantern's memories with his power ring, causing Green Lantern to return to the present.

 Batman and the Flash travel to the future to rescue Superman, but they are attacked by Superman, who is being mind-controlled by a future Brainiac.
 During the attack, Superman partially destroys the treadmill, sending the Flash back to the present.
 Batman is then saved by a future superhero group called the Resistance made up of Legion of Super-Heroes members Cosmic Boy, Lightning Lad, and Saturn Girl.
-This group helps him evade Superman and travel to the Batcave, where both of them engage in a fight; Batman, rather than using Kryptonite, instead uses concentrated yellow sunlight enough to melt down Brainiac and power up Superman, restoring his mind and teleporting him to the present, unfortunately leaving Batman behind.
+This group helps him evade Superman and travel to the Batcave, where both of them engage in a fight; Batman, rather than using kryptonite, instead uses concentrated yellow sunlight enough to melt down Brainiac and power up Superman, restoring his mind and teleporting him to the present.
+However, Batman is left behind.

-In the present, the Justice League (minus Batman) battles Brainiac's forces until Brainiac, who has finished studying the planet, decides to shrink the planet; he successfully shrinks the planet and places it in a bottle.
-Batman then arrives from the future with a piece of technology that the Resistance gave him.
+In the present, the Justice League (minus Batman) battles Brainiac's forces until Brainiac, who has finished studying the planet, decides to shrink Earth and place it in a bottle.
+Batman arrives from the future with a piece of technology that the Resistance gave him.
 Cyborg reveals that he has built aerial vehicles for the Justice League, which they use to remove the bottle cap from the inside and escape the bottle.
-While most of the Justice League battles Brainiac, Batman sneaks inside of Brainiac's head and reconfigures his shrink ray to turn it into a growth ray; Brainiac then accidentally enlarges the Earth and the Justice League to their normal sizes.
-The Justice League then pacifies and imprisons Brainiac, after which its members celebrate their victory with a game of Hide & Seek.
+While most of the Justice League battles Brainiac, Batman sneaks inside of Brainiac's head and reconfigures his shrink ray to turn it into a growth ray; Brainiac accidentally enlarges Earth and the Justice League to their normal sizes.
+The Justice League pacifies and imprisons Brainiac, then celebrates their victory with a game of Hide & Seek.